Emil Artin: Emigration to the U.S.

-The family must have worked feverishly to prepare for emigration to the United States, for this entailed among other things packing their entire household for shipment.
-Since German law forbade emigrants taking more than a token sum of money out of the country, the Artins sank all the funds at their disposal into shipping their entire household, from beds, tables, chairs and double-manual harpsichord down to the last kitchen knife, cucumber slicer, and potato masher to their new home.
-This is why each of their residences in the United States bore such a striking resemblance to the rooms photographed so beautifully by Natascha in their Hamburg apartment.
+The family prepared for emigration to the United States, packing their entire household for shipment.
+Since German law forbade emigrants taking more than a token sum of money out of the country, the Artins spent all the funds at their disposal into shipping their entire household, from beds, tables, chairs and double-manual harpsichord down to the last kitchen knife, cucumber slicer, and potato masher to their new home.
+This is why each of their residences in the United States looked similar to the rooms photographed by Natascha in their Hamburg apartment.

 On the morning they were to board the Hamburg-Amerika line ship in Bremerhaven, October 21, 1937, daughter Karin woke with a high temperature.
-Terrified that should this opportunity be missed, the window of escape from Nazi Germany might close forever, Artin and Natascha chose to risk somehow getting Karin past emigration and customs officials without their noticing her condition.
+Terrified that should this opportunity be missed, the window of escape from Nazi Germany might close forever, Artin and Natascha chose to risk getting Karin past emigration and customs officials without their noticing her condition.
 They managed to conceal Karin's feverish state, and without incident boarded the ship.
 When they landed a week later at Hoboken, New Jersey, Richard Courant and Natascha's father, the Russian agronomist Naum Jasny (then working for the U.S. Department of Agriculture) were on the dock to welcome the family to the United States.